Adaptive Malaria Control

 it should be designed to identify, prioritize, and fill critical uncertainties.

-The methodology we describe here draws on principles developed for adaptive management of natural resources, including a reliance on mathematical theory and models.
-The concept is not entirely new to malaria, but it had not been formally described as a methodology or implemented by a national malaria program.
+Adaptive malaria control draws on principles developed for adaptive management of natural resources, including a reliance on mathematical models and theory and a focus on uncertainty.
+Adaptive management is not entirely new to malaria, but it had not been formally described as a methodology or implemented by a national malaria program.
+This website was developed to introduce the concepts to malaria programs.

-A goal for adaptive malaria control is to develop advice that is robust to uncertainty.
-To develop robust advice, we developed RAMP (=Robust Analytics for Malaria Policy), an inferential system bespoke for malaria policy that combines conventional and simulation-based analytics and that has gone to great lengths to characterize, quantify, and propagate uncertainty.
+Adaptive malaria control relies on malaria analytics with multi-disciplinary teams who manage data and develop advice that is robust to uncertainty.
+Malaria is complex, and data describing malaria in context is limited.
+Most decisions will be made despite massive uncertainty.
+To make decisions despite uncertainty, we developed an inferential system bespoke for malaria called RAMP (=Robust Analytics for Malaria Policy).
+RAMP is designed around malaria surveillance and research data.
+It combines conventional and simulation-based analytics and that has gone to great lengths to characterize, quantify, and propagate uncertainty.

-We have implemented the methodology for the national malaria program in Uganda.
+We have implemented the methodology for (and in collaboration with) the national malaria program in Uganda.
 To learn more, please see the companion website Adaptive Malaria Control, Uganda